-Figure 6-1.
 A Centralized Installation of Avalanche (Simplified)

-If you determine that a centralized Server installation is the best choice for your wireless network, it is important to remember the following:
+If you determine that a centralized server installation is the best choice for your wireless network, it is important to remember the following:

-- You must know the network subnets to ensure the Server knows where to listen for infrastructure broadcasts. - You must know what switches and routers reside between the Server and infrastructure devices.
-(This is particularly helpful should any troubleshooting be necessary.) - You must have a general understanding of the overall performance of the wireless network, to ensure that specific time-based features (such as WEP key rotation) are configured correctly.
+- You must know the network subnets to ensure the server knows where to listen for infrastructure broadcasts. - You must know what switches and routers reside between the server and devices.
+This is particularly helpful if troubleshooting becomes necessary. - You must have a general understanding of the overall performance of the wireless network, to ensure that specific time-based features (such as WEP key rotation) are configured correctly. - Should organizational needs change, a centralized installation of Avalanche can be modified to a distributed model without needing to uninstall or reinstall Avalanche.